Akkuun/RaytracingEngine/README.md

 - Q : move the camera to the left
 - D : move the camera to the right
 - space : move the camera upper
-- C : move the camera below
+- A : move the camera below
+- C : switch static camera to FPS camera (rotation with the mouse)

 - right arrow : rotate the camera to the right
 - left arrow : rotate the camera to the left